Solutions to a system of Yang-Baxter matrix equations: Introduction

 as the homogeneous matrix Yang-Baxter equation.
 Let $V$ be the set of solutions of it over the matrix algebra $M_n(\mathbb{K})$ ( for a suitable field $\mathbb{K}$).
-We observe the following for the space $V(X,Y)$.
+We observe the following for the space $V$.
 Owing to the symmetry of the equations, this has a $\mathbb{Z}_2$ action that flips the coordinates.
-As a result, instead of working with the whole $V$, it is much better to work with the $\mathbb{Z}_2$ quotient of it; let us denote the quotient by $\mathfrak{X}$.
+Continuing our efforts towards simplification, instead of working with the whole $V$, it is much better to work with the $\mathbb{Z}_2$ quotient of it; let us denote the quotient by $\mathfrak{X}$.
 It will be very interesting to understand the geometry of this object using various tools such as commutative algebra and algebraic geometry.
-We, taking advantage of the homogeneity of the equation, can look at the projective zero set associated to it, namely: $\{(X,Y) \in \mathbb{P}^{2n^2-1} \, \mid \, XYX=YXY\}$.
+We, taking advantage of the homogeneity of the equation, can look at the projective zero set associated with it, namely, $\{(X,Y) \in \mathbb{P}^{2n^2-1} \, \mid \, XYX=YXY\}$.
 Let us call this variety as $\mathfrak{Y}$.
-It is easily observed that this is not an irreducible subset of the projective space, owing to the trivial components $\{(X,O) | X \neq 0 \}$ and $\{(0,X)| X \neq 0 \}$, where $0$ represents the zero matrix of the appropriate dimension.
+It is easily observed that this is not an irreducible subset of the projective space, owing to the trivial components $\{(X,0) | X \neq 0 \}$ and $\{(0, )| X \neq 0 \}$, where $0$ represents the zero matrix of an appropriate dimension.
 So instead, we can look at the projective algebraic set $\{(X,Y) \in \mathbb{P}^{n^2-1} \times \mathbb{P}^{n^2-1} \, \mid \, XYX=YXY\}$.
-This gets rid of the problems arising out of the trivial solutions of the YBE, and further if we take a quotient by the action of $\mathbb{Z}_2$, denoted as $\mathfrak{Z}$, we have a much larger chance of asking the question, \textit{when is this an irreducible projective variety?}.
-This question is very interesting, and the authors believe it has a good chance of getting interesting answers.
-The reason for believing so is that in the paper \cite{manifold}, the authors gave the connected components of the space of solutions in some special cases, which turn out to have linear structures.
+This gets rid of the problems arising out of the trivial solutions of the YBE, and further, if we take a quotient by the action of $\mathbb{Z}_2$, denoted as $\mathfrak{Z}$, we have a much larger chance of asking the following, This question is interesting, and the authors believe it has a good chance of getting interesting answers.
+The reason for believing so is that in the paper \cite{manifold}, L. Lu has given the connected components of the space of solutions in some special cases, which turn out to have linear structures.

-If the solution of the YBE for the coefficient matrix $A$ is denoted by $V_A$, we can make the following observation.